… and she said; “Do you come from a land Down Under” …?

-A number of Aussie writers, musicians and poets have woven our unique and quirky sayings into songs and poems which have immortalised our uniqueness … and our language.
+Much of our lingo has a uniqueness that invokes a smile, and many musicians, poets and songwriters have woven our unique and quirky sayings into songs and poems which have iconised our uniqueness … and our language.

-Men at Work have used a number of Australianisms in their very popular song Land Down Under when they sang; “he just smiled and gave me a vegemite sandwich’.
+- Jimmy Barnes of Men at Work fame has used a number of Australianisms in the very popular song Land Down Under when they sang; “he just smiled and gave me a vegemite sandwich’.

 Don’t be a ‘Galah’